tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 So this is doable; I just don't want to do it right now.

 Checking the answers, yes, this just how to do it; with the addition that to allow a lambda at the head of a statement (an "expression statement") one needs to guard the function *statement* code with a two-token lookahead.
-If the sequence is FUN, IDENTIFIER, LEFT\_PAREN then it is a statement.
+If the parser sees FUN it has to look ahead for IDENTIFIER, LEFT\_PAREN to know it has a statement.
 Let the sequence FUN, LEFT\_PAREN pass on and it will be caught as an expression.
+This would be the only time in the Lox syntax where a two-token lookahead is needed.

 ### Challenge 3